 Myth: Keyword research doesn’t matter.

 Truth: Have you ever tried to sell a bouquet of purple balloons to a man?
-If you have, and failed to sell them, it was because you used the wrong keywords in your offer.
+If you have failed to sell them, you used the wrong keywords in your offer.
 If a man doesn’t see the value in buying purple balloons, he won’t buy them.
 What’s the point here?
 If your website informs, sells, tells, rebates, reviews or whatever, you need relevant keywords on your site.
 Need help knowing how to find good keywords for your niche?
 Click here to read a handy article that helps you develop keyword and tag skills.

 Myth: Guest posting is dead.